Princes of Turkey!

 Eze 38:1-3 And the word of the LORD came unto me, saying, 2 Son of man, set thy face against Gog, the land of Magog, the chief Prince of Meshech and Tubal, and prophesy against him, 3 And say, Thus saith the Lord GOD; Behold, I am against thee, O Gog, the chief Prince of Meshech and Tubal:

-So Magog was the son of Japheth, king of today’s Turkey.
+So Magog was the son of Japheth.
+Japheth was the king of what we know as Turkey today.
 Magog and his brothers ruled over different provinces in the land we call Turkey today.
 Magog was the chief Prince of Meshech and Tubal.
 In other words, Magog was the most prominent Prince amongst his brothers.
 Remember that Meshech and Tubal settled in today’s Turkey.
-In prophetic terms Magog is a primary leader of Turkey.
+In prophetic terms Magog is the primary governor of Turkey.
+I would call him the Prime Minister.
+From 2003 to 2014 Turkey’s Prime Minister was Recep Tayyip Erdogan.
+He is the prime candidate to fulfill the end time role of Magog the primary governor of Turkey.